Bulling at school takes many faces

 Peace at last & fun & fulfilment

 This is quite a read – it starts with the brief and personal statement relative to a situation 2 years old.
-Success is achieved, last now, over one year!
+Success is achieved, lasting now, over one year!
+Latest correspondence here 8th September 2018 – take the time to read it all, if easier, print of or at least copy into a word document to read.

 It started when a client’s wife asked me if I could help her sister, who was experiencing devastating bullying over a 2 year period.